SAVE THE PLACES YOU LOVE

 What exactly is destination stewardship?
 Based on descriptions by assorted international organizations, we define it as:

-“An ongoing process by which local communities, governmental agencies, civic organizations, and tourism-related businesses work jointly to maintain and enhance the cultural, environmental, economic, and aesthetic integrity of their country, region, or town – and thereby care for the distinctive attributes that appeal to both residents and beneficial tourists.”
+“An ongoing process by which local communities, governmental agencies, civic organizations, and tourism-related businesses collaborate to maintain and enhance the cultural, environmental, and aesthetic integrity of their country, region, or town – caring for these distinctive attributes in a way that continues to yield tourism benefits for all concerned.”

 If you care about great places, if you care about managing tourism so as to enhance places and not spoil them, then this website and collaborative blogging platform is for you.
 The website is constantly growing and evolving, and you are welcome to join in the process.
 Help us tell—and improve—the destination-stewardship story.